 2. Your Air Conditioner Is Old and Approaching Retirement Age

 Many AC units can last 10, 12 or even 15 years in other parts of the U.S. where summer typically lasts three months.
 However, here in the hottest city in America, AC units get heavy usage for up to six months out of the year.
 If your air conditioner is over eight years old and experiencing breakdowns, it’s time to have an entire system evaluation to assess which major parts will need to be replaced in the next year or two.
 If your current and anticipated repairs add up to more than a third of a new unit, you may want to forego the thousands in repair and instead, invest in a new, more efficient system.

 Older air conditioners are simply not as efficient as today’s energy star units.
 If the SEER rating on your air conditioner is 13 or lower, you will notice a big difference in your monthly energy bill once you upgrade to a newer air conditioner.
 The SEER rating measures energy efficiency, similar to the MPG for a car.
 The higher the SEER rating, the more energy savings you’ll reap.

 4. Loud Noises, Straining Sounds Upon Startup

 If your air conditioner is making strange noises or extreme screeching sounds when it starts up, it’s definitely time for service and might be time to consider your options.
 Believe it or not, different sounds relate to various AC ailments.
-Our friendly service techs can decipher what your AC unit is trying to tell you.
+Our friendly HVAC service techs can decipher what your AC unit is trying to tell you.
 Some homeowners shrug their shoulders and just learn to live with the thumping, whining, humming or screeching.
 That’s an invitation to a breakdown.